nandosousafr/blog.nandosousa.com/_posts/2016-06-09-yet_another_introduction_to_concurrency_part_i.md

 was happening.

 After sometime studying it, I noticed that some of developers (even seniors), had the same lack of knowledge as I had.
-For this reason, I'm writing  this article as an attempt to help you if you have this same gap.
+That's the reason  I'm writing  this article: an attempt to help you if you have the same gap.

 ## Why is everyone talking about it?

-The first thing we need to understand is: _why this is a hot topic?_?
+The first thing we need to understand is: _why is this a hot topic?_?
 Why old languages, like Haskell and Erlang are gaining popularity?
 Why new languages are arising with concurrency in mind, like Golang, Rust, and Elixir?
 The main reason is: _Multicore Crisis_.